Published by "OilGasScientificResearchProject" Institute of State Oil Company of Azerbaijan Republic (SOCAR).

 SOCAR Proceedings is published from 1930 and is intended for oil and gas industry specialists, post-graduate (students) and scientific workers.

-Journal is indexed in SCOPUS, Russian Scientific Citation Index and abstracted in EI’s Compendex, Petroleum Abstracts (Tulsa), Inspec, Chemical Abstracts database.
+Journal is indexed in Web of Science (Emerging Sources Citation Index), SCOPUS and Russian Scientific Citation Index, and abstracted in EI’s Compendex, Petroleum Abstracts (Tulsa), Inspec, Chemical Abstracts database.

 Samples of diamond tools for drilling oil and gas wells possessing high wear resistance and performance have been developed.
 It is established that adding some transition metal compounds and optimization of the diamondcontaining composite materials production technology greatly improves the service properties and performance characteristics of the tools for drilling oil and gas wells.
 The results of industrial tests on solid rocks drilling using standard and newly developed diamond tools are reported.
 The application prospects of the developed tools for deep oil and gas wells are shown.